dhruvdevu/dhruvdevu.github.io/index.md

 In Summer 2017, I interned at Sonos on the Partner Integrations team, working on app development across Android, iOS, and Windows.
 In Summer 2018, I interned at Amazon on the AWS Rekognition team, where I worked on developing pipelines for different face detection and recognition models.

-## Personal
-In my free time, I enjoy playing the guitar, singing, playing basketball, and cooking.